A doc generator for lua projects. Lua comments go in, documentation comes out.

 }

-By default, when docroc finds a tag, it creates an entry with two keys: tag
+By default, when docroc finds a tag, it creates an entry with two keys: tag and text. tag

-contains the text after the tag.
+contains the name of the tag and text contains the text after the tag.
 This behavior can be

-extended using the docroc.processors
+extended using the docroc.processors table:

 docroc.processors.customTag = function(body)